Alen Hodžić

-Alen Hodžić (born August 8, 1992 in Koper, Slovenia) is a Slovenian professional basketball player who last played for Cedevita Olimpija of the Slovenian League.
+Alen Hodžić (born August 8, 1992, in Koper, Slovenia) is a Slovenian professional basketball player who last played for Cedevita Olimpija of the Slovenian League.

 Professional career

 Hodžić started playing professional basketball for Luka Koper.
 In May 2017, Hodžić signed with Sixt Primorska.
 He helped the club win the Slovenian League and the Slovenian Cup.

-On May 29, 2020, he signed a two-year deal with Cedevita Olimpija.
+On 29 May 2020, he signed a two-year deal with Cedevita Olimpija.

 National team career

 Hodžić debuted for the Slovenian national basketball team in 2020.

+Personal life

+He is religiously Muslim of Bosnian descent.